 For applicants currently enrolled in classes, it is imperative to update newly completed coursework.
 When fall grades are available, the applicant must submit official transcripts to PharmCAS to update their application.
 Transcripts reflecting spring grades must be sent directly to the CPHS Admissions Office.
 Applicants are also required to submit three letters of recommendations to PharmCAS.
 At least one letter from a science professor and a pharmacist is strongly preferred.

 A supplemental application with the required application fee and passport size photograph must be submitted to CPHS.
-Students may also submit additional letters of recommendation directly to the Admissions Office.
 Failure to complete the required supplemental components will delay the review of a candidate's application until all elements are completed.

 Completed application packages are evaluated by the Admissions Committee to determine the applicant’s potential as a student pharmacist.
 Based on this evaluation, an invitation to participate in a personal admissions interview may be extended.
 The interview is designed as a two-way exchange with the goal of mutually enhancing the understanding of both the applicant and the Admissions Committee.
 Applicants are notified by email of admissions decisions following the interview process.